bahim22/work/Docs2/AplusQues.md

 10. Default gateway being down won't affect LAN & it's devices; but user won't be able to access internet
 11. RDP uses port 3389, which has to be config on each firewall end to allow access thru that port.
 Remote that lets you use the GUI the user is using, not just CLI
 12. SSH needs port 22 opened to allow access
+13. The `MAC` (Media Access Control) address: 48-bit # (written as six 2-digit hexadecimal numbers) that uniquely ID's a device on a local area network
+    1. IP address is used to locate the proper network (layer 3)
+    2. MAC address is used to locate the device on the local area network (layer 2)
+14. `socket number` uniquely IDs one end of a communication session running on a network.
+A socket number shows the IP address & port number of one end of a session.
+    1. ex.
+66.83.10.24:443 is a socket number that shows a connection est. over HTTPS to the IP address.
+15. HTTP uses port 80
+16. The subnet mask that defines a full class C network is 255.255.255.0, while a full class B subnet mask would be 255.255.0.0.

 ### Network Commands